Pulmonaria officinalis is an excellent early-flowering nectar source for bees, and a perennial plant from the Boraginaceae family.

 Pulmonaria is definitely in my top 10 of favourite bee-plants, simply bcause it helps provide food for a variety of bees.

-Other early-flowering plants and shrubs I favour include rhibes, dandelions, pussy willow, rosemary, heathers and mahonia.
+Other early-flowering plants and shrubs I favour for bees include rhibes, dandelions, pussy willow, rosemary, heathers and mahonia.

 COPYRIGHT 2010 - 2017: WWW.BUZZABOUTBEES.NET